Inverted Hammer Candlestick - Shooting Star Candlestick - Inverted Hammer vs Shooting Star Candlesticks

 Shooting Star Candlestick

-Technical Analysis of Shooting Star Candlestick Pattern
+Technical Analysis of Shooting Star Candle Pattern

 The Shooting Star candle-stick is named so because at the top of an upwards market trend this candle pattern looks like a shooting star up in the sky.